 Cayenne pepper flakes

-Bake the squash using this recent recipe here.
+Bake the squash using this recipe.
 Then, after it’s cooled down, use a fork and scrape out all of the strands of spaghetti squash onto a serving platter; keep it warm.

 Rinse the scallops, and place them on paper towels to dry off; set aside.